- About Us

 If you have a question about the transcripting process or timeline, please feel free to contact your Student Services Manager.

-The Alliance makes every effort to place student interns at companies or organizations that match their interests as closely as possible.
-The placements depend on the employers’ needs, what each student can bring to the company/organization, each student’s background, prior experience, performance during interview, and skill sets, including but not limited to the student’s Chinese language level and communication skills.
+GETTING AN INTERNSHIP: The Alliance makes every effort to place student interns at companies or organizations that match the organization’s needs with what each student brings to the table - including but not limited to the student’s Chinese language level and communication skills, prior experience, and work competencies.
+Students should not contact organizations themselves.
 The placement process begins with the submission of the Field Component Form during the program application process, and placements are typically finalized after an in-person interview in China.

 Although the Alliance makes every effort to accommodate student preferences during the placement process, applicants are also encouraged to be flexible.
 Certain fields and industry sectors may limit the types of work available to undergraduate interns.
 The internship field in China’s large cities is highly competitive and the number of available placements is limited.